syncfusion-content/blazor-docs/blazor/common/how-to/add-blazor-component-on-existing-aspnet-core-mvc-app.md

 documentation: ug
 ---

-# How to Add Syncfusion Blazor Component into Existing ASP.NET Core MVC Application
+# How to Add Blazor Component into Existing ASP.NET Core MVC Application

 This section explains how to add Syncfusion Blazor component on an existing ASP.NET Core MVC application.